Brant

 WHY BANKS REJECT MICR CHECKS?

-The printer is the most common reason bank checks are rejected.
-A printer that produces a small number of dimension errors will cause the MICR check to fail.
-A dimension error is when the stroke width is incorrect.
+The printer is the most common reason banks reject MICR on checks.
+A printer that produces a small number of dimension errors cause the MICR check to fail.
+A dimension error occurs when the stroke width is incorrect.

-A component of the printer, the toner, is also responsible for many rejections.
-Toner can produce tiny specks that become stuck on the paper during the printing process.
-If the toner is not properly bonded to the paper, the MICR ink could smear and put the MICR out of specification.
-If the toner is too hot, it could ruin the MICR.
-Using a high-quality MICR toner may prevent the extraneous toner problem.
+A component of the printer, the toner, causes significant amounts of rejections.
+Toner produces tiny specks that become stuck on the paper during the print process.
+If the toner does not properly bond to the paper, the MICR ink smears and yields an out-of-specification MICR check.
+If the toner is too hot, it ruins the MICR.
+High-quality MICR toner prevents recurrent toner problems.

 If the issue with the printer cannot be resolved, IDAutomation recommends using the additional fonts included with the package.
 The fonts come in a variety of widths and intensities including, IDAutomationMICRW1 (wide font).

-A MICR placement gauge is highly recommended.
-A placement gauge is used to verify placement, print intensity, and spacing.
-It should be used as a guide if MICR read problems are encountered.
+A MICR placement gauge verifies placement, print intensity, and spacing.
+It is an excellent guide to use if MICR read problems occur.

 ______________________________________________________________